 Although you can't sell your brew, it's legal to brew and consume mead in most areas.
 (This also applies to beers and homemade wines.)
 Distilled spirits commonly require special permits and/or licenses.

 Is mead good for your health?

 Long term readers may remember the article “Honey as Medicine”, in which we discussed the use of honey for healing wounds and preventing infection.
-When fermented with natural yeast, it creates a potent probiotic beverage.
+When fermented, it creates a potent probiotic beverage.

 Scientists in Sweden launched a mead called Honey Hunter’s Elixir.
 In the article “Honey-based mead may curb antibiotic resistance, say makers”, one of the scientists notes:

 “Well, we’ve seen in our research that the honey bees actually add great flora of lactic acid bacteria in honey so the mead, when produced, is actually fermented by these lactic acid bacteria together with wild yeasts and the lactic acid bacteria can really kill off all the dangerous pathogens that are even resistant against antibiotics.

 So our thinking is that the mead, these (antibacterial substances in) lactic acid bacteria in the drink can actually be transferred to your blood and help you when you are infected with dangerous bacteria or promote health, preventing infections,”

 If you combine healing herbs with the probiotic benefits of honey, it's a one-two punch.

 Note – the probiotic health benefits of mead only apply to brews are not pasteurized or chemically treated to kill off microbes.
 Natural ferments appear to add extra benefits compared to commercial yeast strains.